Huaraz: Climate

 Huaraz has a warm moderated weather of tropical mountain.
-It is sunny and dry during the morning and cold past the evening, with temperatures between 11–17 °C and maximum temperatures that could overpass 21 °C. During the rainy season, from December to March, rainfall can be between 500 mm and 1000 mm.
+It is sunny and dry during the morning and cold past the evening, with temperatures between 11 and 17 °C and maximum temperatures that can exceed 21 °C. During the rainy season, from December to March, rainfall can be between 500 mm and 1000 mm.
 The dry season, spanning from April to November, is also known as "Andean summer".

 History

 Pre-Columbian era

-There is a little knowledge about the history of Huaraz before the arriving of Spaniards.
-In 1533, the Spanish Army arrived in this area under the command of Hernando Pizarro, and provided the first description of the qualities of the area, describing it as possessing a green fertile soil, with significant livestock in the highlands and prosperous villages.

-Despite that, there is evidence of human presence since 10,000 B.C, when the inhabitants were hunters and gatherers.
+Human presence in the area dates back to around 10,000 B.C., when the inhabitants were hunters and gatherers.
 Evidence of this is found in the Guitarreros cave across from the town of Mancos.
-Since that age Huaraz had to pass, by different changes with the development of farming in the zone of Vicuas and Villaqui.
+Over time, the area underwent significant changes with the development of agriculture in the zone of Vicuas and Villaqui.

-During the ancient age, the Chavín culture developed the urban growing, So, the village of Waras were created, with its ceremonial center located at Pumacayan hill.
-In the middle age, can be located the Recuay culture.
-After that, the area of Huaraz was conquered by the Wari culture, this empire built the archaeological rests of Wilcahuain and Waullac.
-Finally, the area was annexed to the Inca Empire.
+During the Early Horizon epoch, the Chavín culture influenced the region and it has been proposed by that the ceremonial center located at Pumacayan hill had its beginnings during this period.
+During the Early Intermediate period, the Recuay culture emerged in the area.
+Following this, in the Middle Horizon, the area of Huaraz was conquered by the Wari culture, this empire built the archaeological rests of Wilcahuain and Waullac.

+During the Late Intermediate Period, Huaraz was an important town in the kingdom of Huaylas or Wayllas prior to Inca occupation in the Late Horizon.
+During the reign of the ninth Inca ruler Pachacuti, the military leaders Capac Yupanqui and Tupac Inca Yupanqui waged a conquest war against the Huaylas and their allied neighbors as part of the Inca expansion efforts in the Chinchaysuyo.
+After the war, the kingdom was reconstituted a Inca hunu, divided into the two traditional moieties of hanan and hurin, with hurin being subordinate to hanan.
+Huaraz was the seat of the Hurin or Lower Huaylas moiety.

+Following its incorporation into the Inca Empire, the Incas soon made architectural interventions at Pumacayan, which held the principal wak'a of the Huaylas people.
+This might explain why Pedro Cieza de León records two local versions about the origin of Pumacayan: one tracing it as a monument or fortress of the Inca to commemorate winning a “certain battle” and the other stating that it dates to far ancient times.
+Cieza refers to Pumacayan as a "large fortress" because it featured imposing walls that enclosed the buildings and considered it to be one of the most impressive complexes in Peru.
+However, almost all the constructions within Pumacayan were eventually dismantled for building materials in later centuries.
+Excavations conducted in 2003 suggest the administrative nature of Pumacayan during the time of the Incas.